Mobility

 Erasmus+ mobility

 Erasmus+ is the EU programme that supports higher education and training in Europe.
 It provides opportunities to study, train and gain experience within Europe and beyond.
-ITM has obtained funding to support a limited number of outgoing staff and student mobility initiatives in the academic years 2022-2023 and 2023-2024.
+ITM has obtained funding to support a limited number of outgoing staff and student mobility initiatives in the academic years 2024-2025 and 2025-2026.

-Erasmus+ opportunities for outgoing staff mobility for teaching
+Erasmus+ opportunities for outgoing staff mobility: training

 Who can apply?